-Welcome to the APSA-ASCEPT 2017 Joint Scientific Meeting
+Welcome to the ASCEPT 2018 Annual Scientific Meeting

-On behalf of the Program Committee, we invite you to attend the APSA-ASCEPT Joint Scientific Meeting to be held at the Brisbane Convention & Exhibition Centre from 5 – 8 December 2017.
+On behalf of the Program Committee, we invite you to attend the ASCEPT Annual Scientific Meeting (ASM) to be held at the Adelaide Convention Centre from 27 – 30 November 2018.

-We anticipate that there will be approximately 400-450 attendees at the meeting from Australia, New Zealand, Asia, Europe and the United States.
+We anticipate that there will be approximately 300 attendees at the ASM from Australia, New Zealand, Asia, Europe and the United States.
 These world-class experts, early career researchers and students are all actively engaged in either academic or industrial pre-clinical and clinical pharmacology.

-The meeting offers the opportunity to network with colleagues and other leading international and national scientists and academics at both social and scientific activities.
-A key feature of the meeting is the chance for early career researchers and research students to present their research findings in poster and oral presentations sessions.
-Annual awards and prizes from both APSA and ASCEPT will also be presented at this meeting.
+The ASM offers the opportunity to network with colleagues and other leading international and national scientists and academics at both social and scientific activities.
+A key feature of the ASM is the chance for early career researchers and research students to present their research findings in poster and oral presentations sessions.
+ASCEPT annual awards and prizes will also be presented at the ASM.

 The program of plenary lectures, symposia and workshops, oral presentations and posters will be scientifically stimulating and lead to new collaborations and research opportunities.

-We welcome our many international guests and hope you will join us in Brisbane.
+We hope you will join us in Adelaide in November.

 Who should attend: